cogu/autosar/README.md

 * Snake-case naming of variables and methods (Follow PEP8 standard).
 * Modern type hinting (this unfortunately requires Python 3.10 or later).
 * Python Enum classes for enumeration types.
-* Improved XML reading and writing with lxml.
+* Improved XML reading and writing using lxml.
 * Linting support
   * Source code is checked with both Pylint and flake8.
 * New unit test suite